webboty/Dexter-Wiki/set-parameter-oplet.md

    <td> 82551, 50801, 330201, 320676, 228600 microns (5 integers, L5 to L1)</td>
    </tr>
  <tr>
-   <td colspan=3><a name="RawEncoderErrorLimits">RawEncoderErrorLimits</a>: Added <a href="https://github.com/HaddingtonDynamics/Dexter/commit/8efff90396c50680f40f52a196b21d2c92cc0088">2019/04/22</a> The largest error allowed between the raw encoder reading of position and the expected position for each joint.
+   <td colspan=3><a name="RawEncoderErrorLimits">Raw Encoder Error Limits</a>: Added <a href="https://github.com/HaddingtonDynamics/Dexter/commit/8efff90396c50680f40f52a196b21d2c92cc0088">2019/04/22</a> The largest error allowed between the raw encoder reading of position and the expected position for each joint.
 Part of the status monitor.
 Will inject a returned error status on the next command and write out and entry with more information to /srv/samba/share/errors.log </td>
    </tr>
  <tr>
    <td>52,&nbsp;<b>RawEncoderErrorLimits</b></td>